Apply for a License (Under 18) in New York

-In order to schedule a road test and earn your junior driver’s license, you are required to present proof of completion of either:
+To schedule a road test and apply for your junior driver's license in New York, you must present a certificate of completion for either:

 - A state-approved driver's education course.

-You are also eligible to change your junior driver’s license to a senior license at 17 years old if you completed a state-approved Driver's Ed course.
+At 17 years old, you are eligible to change your junior driver's license to a senior driver's license if you complete a state-approved Driver's Ed course.
 To do so, present your Driver Education Certificate (Form MV-285) to the NY DMV, along with your junior driver's license.

 If you do not complete a driver's education program, you must wait until you are 18 years old to obtain your senior driver's license.

 - 16 years old: Eligible for learner's permit.

 - 16 years old with permit: Eligible for junior driver's license.

 - 17 years old (with driver's education): Eligible for senior driver's license.